-- Reading 3-5 Grade: The Reading 3rd-5th grade teachers at SASP focus on rigorous writing across the curriculum with the use of such resources like Time for Kids, iReady, i Read to Write and StoryWorks.
-Teachers will also focus on building skills in understanding connotative language as it related to vocabulary and providing opportunities for students to respond to the essential question through "Writers Journals."
-Teachers can also use grade-level journal questions within their interactive notebooks that relate to the concepts taught in math or science, which will help the students grasp the concept in science and math and in turn will demonstrate their level of writing.
-In addition teacher will use iReady, an comprehensive computer based program aligned to the Common Core State Standards, which will help provide students the opportunity to read and respond to grade-level texts across the curriculum. - Math 3-5 Grade: Math teachers across grades 3-5 are currently engaged in hands on learning through the use of manipulatives and Math Interactive Notebooks.
+- Reading K-5 Grade: The Krd-5th grade teachers at SASP focus on rigorous writing across the curriculum with the use of such resources like Time for Kids, Story Works, Writers Journal and Studies Weekly.
+Teachers will also focus on building skills in understanding connotative language as it related to vocabulary and providing opportunities for students respond to the essential question.
+Teachers can also use grade-level journal questions that relate to the concepts taught in math or science, which will help the students grasp the concept in science and math and in turn will demonstrate their level of writing.
+In addition teacher will use iReady, an comprehensive computer based program aligned to the Common Core State Standards, which will help provide students the opportunity to read and respond to grade-level texts across the curriculum. - Math K-5 Grade:Math teachers across grades K-5 are currently engaged in hands on learning through the use of manipulatives and interactive notebooks.
 These manipulatives are used to stimulate a variety of learners with in the classroom.
 In addition to using these resources, teacher are using data driven instruction to differentiate the learning in each classroom.
 Resources such as baseline and benchmark assessments are being administered through programs such as "iReady", as well as teacher made assessments.
-This data is collected and students are grouped based on strengths and weaknesses. - 6-8 Grade: To support writing across the curriculum the reading department grades 6-8 uses a variety of texts within lessons.
-We have increased the percentage of non-fiction literature to use as mentor texts with topics on history and science.
-These include primary sources and secondary sources such as an excerpt of the Constitution.
-USA Test Prep is being utilize as a resource to gather data and differentiate learning based on strength and weaknesses.
-Science will utilize writing lab reports and science journals.
-Math will incorporate writing by explaining their thinking process, writing prompts will be used.
+This data is collected and students are grouped based on strengths and weaknesses. - Science K-5 Grade:Science teachers in these grades are using many online resources to meet the instructional needs of the students.
+Programs like Gizmo and Discovery Education are some of the core programs being used to reinforce the content.
+Teachers are also using the Science Kits to conduct multiple labs per topic in order to stimulate, engage, and support learning for all students included ESE and ESOL.
+Teachers are reinforcing what is being taught through interactive journals.

-Targeted Barriers to Achieving the Goal
+Targeted Barriers to Achieving the Goal 3

-Reading 3-5th Grade: The barrier that is present hindering the achievement of this goal is the uses of appropriate assessment rubric that will help teachers identify the students' strengths and the areas of needed intervention.
+• Reading K-5 Grade: The barrier that is present hindering the achievement of this goal is the uses of appropriate assessment rubric that will help teachers identify the students' strengths and the areas of needed intervention.
 Another barrier will be the lack of modeling tools to help teachers demonstrate how to effectively respond to an essential question while restating the facts or knowledge attained.

-Plan to Monitor Progress Toward G1.
-8
+Plan to Monitor Progress Toward G1. 🔳

-Data from baseline, mid year assessments, biweekly assessments, benchmark assessments and monthly assessments.
+Data from baseline, Mid Year Assessments, biweekly assessments, benchmark assessments and monthly assessments.

-Biweekly, from 9/8/2015 to 6/1/2016
+Daily, from 9/8/2015 to 6/1/2016

-lesson plans, assessments, reports from computer programs, data from mid year assessments, data from biweekly assessments and month assessments, and lab write ups.
+lesson plans, assessments, reports from computer programs, data from interim assessments, data from biweekly assessments and month assessments, and lab write ups.